 BSc (Hons) Bloodstock and Performance Horse Management

-If you aspire to a career in the thoroughbred or sports horse industry, our specialist bloodstock management course will teach you all you need to know about training, breeding, racecourse and enterprise management.
-The knowledge you gain will be further enhanced by a work placement in a business of your choice, and visits to leading racing businesses in Newmarket and Ireland offer you a stepping stone into the professional world.
+If you aspire to to have a career in the thoroughbred or sports horse industry, our specialist Bloodstock and Performance Horse Management course will teach you all you need to know about training, breeding, racecourse management and enterprise.

 - A Level: CCC – min.96 UCAS Tariff points (to include at least two A Level passes – Desirable to have one science subject.
 For Science subject: Pass in practical element is not required.)

 - GCSE: (Minimum five GCSEs) - English and Mathematics (or Maths Numeracy for Welsh applicants) at Grade C / 4 or higher are required.

 - International Baccalaureate: 26 points, desirable to include one science or technology subject at higher level.

 - Access to HE: 45 credits at level 3, of which 15 must be awarded at Distinction (Pass at Literacy & Numeracy skills at level 2 are accepted in lieu of GCSE English & Mathematics)

 Alternative entry routes are available for a range of other qualifications.
 Prior experience is also considered, subject to approval by the programme manager and admissions staff.